julie-fe/frontend-resources/code-guidelines/PHP.md

 ```

 ## Interfaces
-Interfaces should start with an uppercase char.
+- Interfaces start with an uppercase character.
-Either append the word 'Interface' at the end of the interface name.
+- Either append the word `Interface` at the end of the interface name.
 (Very common)
-Or prepend the character 'I' before the interface name. (not so common, but still okay)
+- Or prepend the character `I` before the interface name. (not so common, but still okay)

-But be consistent with it in the project, don't mix the declarations in the same project.
+- Be consistent with it in the project, don't mix the declarations in the same project.

 ```php
 // good and common